Hôtel des Alpes-Grand Hôtel: History

 Among the Hôtel's many notable guests were Elisabeth of Bavaria, who visited four times, and Francis Joseph I of Austria in 1893.
 The Hôtel built on this success, housing the first telephone in Switzerland.

-In 1971, Deep Purple temporarily converted one of its corridors to a live room in order to record Machine Head after a flare gun incident set their intended venue, Montreux Casino, on fire.
+In 1971, Deep Purple temporarily converted one of its corridors to a live room in order to record Machine Head after a flare gun incident set their intended venue, Montreux Casino, on fire, an incident that inspired their signature song, "Smoke on the Water", recorded for Machine Head.

 In 1975 it closed and its main hall and dining hall were turned into a theatre, whilst the Grand Hôtel's bedrooms became the National Swiss Audiovisual Museum, though this closed in 2008 and left the premises in 2012 to allow for their renovation.

-The two buildings are classed as cultural monuments.
-It suffered fires on 29 January 1984 and 28 September 2012.
+The hotel suffered fires on 29 January 1984 and 28 September 2012.